 - Add the couscous to the top steamer of the couscousier.
 When the steam starts to come through, after about 10 or 15 minutes, take it off and repeat the process above, by spreading out the grains on the platter again and adding a bit of water.
 After, put the couscous back into the couscousier.

 - Wait 10-15 minutes for the steam to come through.
 Take the couscous out and repeat the process one more time.
 You must work quickly and lightly with your hands while it’s hot to bring air into it.
-They say if you can’t put your hands in the hot couscous, that you will never be able to tolerate your husband!
+They say if you can’t put your hands in the hot couscous, then you will never be able to tolerate your husband!

 - At the final stage, the couscous should start to stick together in your hand.
 Spread it out onto the platter and ‘fluff’ one last time, while infusing the grains with a 1/2 cup of argan or olive oil.